ahmedchtioui1920/cybersecurity-journey/day12_windows_ad/day12_windows_ad.md

 - `net localgroup administrators` → shows who is a local administrator.
 - `tasklist` → lists running programs (simple view).

-> Tip: Run these on a lab machine where you have permission.
-They are read-only and safe.

 ---